how to join merchant navy

 What is the Merchant Navy?

 Merchant Navy is a commercial maritime service that transports merchandise from one location to another.
-Additionally, more than 90% of goods are transported all over the world using ships.
+More than 90% of goods are transported worldwide using ships.
 The Merchant Navy is the most essential component of the world economy.
 It is governed by both the government and private shipping companies.

 Why Choose the Merchant Navy?